GreenifyUser/linkedin-skill-assessments-quizzes/revit/revit-quiz.md

 - [x] Reverse Print Order
 - [ ] Last Sheet to Bottom
 - [ ] Set Sheets to Plot in Reverse

+#### Q15.
+What function allows a user to remove ownership from a borrowed element without synchronizing the model?

+- [ ] Remove My Workset
+- [ ] Remove Assigned Worksets
+- [ ] Discrad Mine
+- [x] Relinquish All Mine

+#### Q16.
+While sketching a ceiling, what condition must be satisfied in order to commit the sketch?

+- [ ] a space enclosed by walls
+- [ ] one or more open loops
+- [ ] a single closed loop
+- [x] one or more closed loops